Delayed Stochastic Algorithms for Distributed Weakly Convex Optimization

-\myquad To further improve the efficiency of {\sgm} in parallel and distributed environment, recent work considers a more practical asynchronous setting such that the parameter update allows out-of-date gradient information.
-See \citet{Agarwal2011,sra2016adadelay,zheng2017asynchronous,Recht2011,lian2015asynchronous}.
-In the asynchronous setting, it is crucial to know how the stale updates based on delayed information affects algorithm convergence.
-For smooth convex optimization, \citet{Agarwal2011} shows that delayed stochastic gradient method obtains a rate of $\Ocal(\tfrac{\sigma}{\sqrt{K}}+\tfrac{\tau^{2}}{\sigma^{2}K})$, where $\tau$ is an upper-bound of the possible delay. {\dsgd} with adaptive stepsize has also been studied by \cite{mcmahan2014delay,sra2016adadelay,zheng2017asynchronous} to achieve better empirical performance. \cite{feyzmahdavian2014delayed} improves the convergence rate to $\Ocal(\tfrac{\sigma}{\sqrt{K}}+\tfrac{\tau^{2}}{K})$ and the latest work \cite{arjevani2020tight,stich2020error} further improves the rate to $\Ocal(\tfrac{\sigma}{\sqrt{K}}+\tfrac{\tau}{K})$.
-For general smooth (nonconvex) problems, \cite{stich2020error} shows that {\dsgd} converges to stationarity at a rate of $\Ocal(\tfrac{\sigma}{\sqrt{K}}+\tfrac{\tau}{K})$.
-In a follow-up study \cite{cohen2021asynchronous}, the authors propose a more robust {\dsgd} whose rate depends on the average rather than the maximum delay.
-Based on novel delay-adaptive stepsizes and virtual iterate-based analysis, \citet{mishchenko2022asynchronous} establishes new convergence rates of {\dsgd} that are dependent on the number of workers rather than the delay on the gradient. \condspace
+\myquad To further improve {\sgm} in parallel and distributed environments, recent work considers a more practical asynchronous setting where the parameter updates allow outdated gradient information.
+See \cite{Agarwal2011,sra2016adadelay,zheng2017asynchronous,Recht2011,lian2015asynchronous}.
+In the asynchronous setting, it is crucial to know how the stale updates based on delayed information affects convergence.
+For smooth convex optimization, Agarwal and Duchi~\cite{Agarwal2011} show that delayed stochastic gradient method (\dsgd) obtains a rate of $\Ocal({\sigma}/{\sqrt{K}}+{\tau_{\sigma^2}}/(\sigma^{2}K))$, where $\tau_{\sigma^2}$ bounds of the second moment of random delays. {\dsgd} with adaptive stepsize has also been studied by \cite{mcmahan2014delay,sra2016adadelay,zheng2017asynchronous} to achieve better empirical performance and the latest work \cite{arjevani2020tight,stich2020error} further improves the rate to $\Ocal({\sigma}/{\sqrt{K}}+{\tau_{\text{max}}}/{K})$.
+For general smooth (nonconvex) problems, the work~\cite{stich2020error} shows that {\dsgd} converges to stationarity at a rate of $\Ocal({\sigma}/{\sqrt{K}}+{\tau_{\text{max}}}/{K})$.
+In a follow-up study \cite{cohen2021asynchronous}, the authors propose a more robust {\dsgd} whose rate depends on the average delay $\tau_{\text{avg}}$, rather than the maximum delay.
+Recently, Koloskova et al.~\cite{koloskova2022sharper} develop a sharp analysis for asynchronous \sgm{} and then a simple delay-adaptive stepsize to achieve the best rate $\Ocal({\sigma}/{\sqrt{K}}+{\tau_{\text{avg}}}/{K})$.
+Based on novel delay-adaptive stepsizes and virtual iterate-based analysis, a concurrent work \cite{mishchenko2022asynchronous} has established new convergence rates that depend on the number of workers rather than the delay of the gradient.